<!-- Global site tag (gtag.js) - Google Analytics -->

 Instructor Bios

-Maria, a high school mathematics teacher with over 35 years of experience, primarily at the North Carolina School of Science and Mathematics, has led teacher collaborations and taught teacher workshops from Algebra I to AP Calculus and Complex Systems.
+Maria Hernandez - Maria, a high school mathematics teacher with over 35 years of experience, primarily at the North Carolina School of Science and Mathematics, has led teacher collaborations and taught teacher workshops from Algebra I to AP Calculus and Complex Systems.
 She engages students through mathematical modeling, discovery-based activities, technology, and real-world problems.
 Maria has received the 2009 Presidential Award for Excellence in Mathematics Teaching and the 2013 UNC Board of Governors Award for Excellence in Teaching.
-She serves on the NCTM/SIAM/COMAP Joint Committee on Modeling Across the Curriculum and the Board for COMAP.

 Related Content